guokai8/EnrichR/README.md

 # EnrichR
 Functional Enrichment Analysis and Network Construction
 ## Description
-This package supported almost all species pubished by Ensemble and included with bioconductor
+__EnrichR__ is a package can be used for functional enrichment analysis and network construction based on enrichment analysis results.
+It supported almost all species pubished by Ensemble and included with bioconductor
 ## Dependencies
 R>2.15
 ## Installation